eahrold/MunkiMenu/README.md

 ### Other Info
 To uninstall the helper tool and associated files, click the option key while the menu is selected, it will prompt for admin privilidges.

-Also to remove the helper app using Munki, you'll want to add this as the Uninstall Scrip in the pkginfo
+You can also remove the helper app and it's components using Munki.
+Just add this as the Post-Uninstall Scrip in the pkginfo

+####Post-Uninstall
 ```python
 #!/usr/bin/python
 import subprocess